 Thank for your employees

 Now that you have made clear that you are supportive and grateful, it’s safe to get curious about what they’re excited about taking on next.
 This is also a good time to ask for input on what wasn’t working well in their current role.Remember, maybe employees were not ready for frank talks and sharing information.
-Try to open them as much as possible.
+As manager try to open them as much as possible.
 This will help you and your team to correct and improve errors in the long run.
 You may speak openly with you but do not come to the staff, but don’t be surprised if nothing concrete comes out of it.
 Many departing employees are reluctant to share any negative feedback on their way out for fear of burning bridges.
 You can ask what they will get from the new role.
-This will give you an opportunity to learn what you can not offer them.
+This will allow you to learn what you can not offer them.

 Respect their decision